LLL-return-false/pseudo/README.md

 # pseudo
-Potentially wonky pseudocode for demonstrating ideas and concepts
+Potentially wonky pseudocode for demonstrating ideas and concepts.

+Made primarily to act as a tool for presenting technical concepts to people unfamiliar with programming.